oceanprotocol-archive/OEPs/5/README.md

 <a name="interfaces"></a>
 ## Interfaces

-In charge of receiving the external requests to interact with the system.
+Interfaces are charge of interacting with off-chain services, libraries, cloud/microservices and more.
+In essence, they connect relevant services that can bring value to the ocean network.

 Initially the AGENT will expose a HTTP RESTful API, but is designed to expose the API's or consume requests in different ways.
 Because of that the AGENT should expose the API's in different formats allowing integration mechanisms that can be used depending on the use case.
 The main interaction mechanisms are: